 Although Congress has attempted to agree on federal data breach legislation, as of the publication date of this chapter, there is no national data breach notification law that applies to most companies.
 There are federal statutes that apply to financial institutions, health care providers, and vendors of health records.
-Instead, 47 states, plus the District of Columbia, Puerto Rico, Guam and the Virgin Islands, have each enacted their own statutes addressing a restaurant's notification obligations in the wake of a data breach involving certain types of personally identifiable information ("PII").
+Instead, 47 states, plus the District of Columbia, Puerto Rico, Guam and the Virgin Islands, have each enacted their own statutes addressing an organization's notification obligations in the wake of a data breach involving certain types of personally identifiable information ("PII").
 The only states without such laws are Alabama, New Mexico, and South Dakota, although their citizens may be covered by the data breach laws of other states.

 Although the state data breach laws are not uniform, the laws are more similar than not.
 The following summarizes the key provisions of state data breach notification laws and highlights areas in which the state laws diverge.
-In the event of a breach involving records of consumers who live in multiple states, the laws of those states should be reviewed to ensure that the restaurant is complying with notification requirements.
+In the event of a breach involving records of consumers who live in multiple states, the laws of those states should be reviewed to ensure that the organization is complying with notification requirements.

-1. Do the state laws apply to your restaurant?
+1. Do the state laws apply to your organization?

-As a general rule, if your restaurant maintains or transmits personally identifiable information belonging to citizens of a particular state, you should consult the data breach notification law of that state in the event of a breach.
+As a general rule, if your organization maintains or transmits personally identifiable information belonging to citizens of a particular state, you should consult the data breach notification law of that state in the event of a breach.
 Some states maintain that "any entity" is subject to the data breach notification law, while other states limit applicability only to those entities that "conduct business in the state."
 Most of the statutes place the onus on the "owner or licensor" to ensure that affected consumers are notified, however, some states (e.g., Rhode Island and Wisconsin) place that obligation on organizations that simply "maintain" consumer information.
-As discussed below, even if the breached restaurant does not own or license the consumer information, most state laws will require that the restaurant timely notify the data owner of the breach so that they may fulfill their notification obligations.
+As discussed below, even if the breached organization does not own or license the consumer information, most state laws will require that the organization.
+In addition, several states' laws do not apply to organizations that are subject to federal regulation, such as the Gramm-Leach-Bliley Act or the Health Insurance Portability and Accountability Act.